realm/realm-dotnet/Guides/README.md

-# Realm SDK for .NET
+# User Guides for Realm SDK for .NET
 Use the Realm SDK for .NET to develop cross-platform mobile and desktop apps with C# and MAUI.

-## Get Started with the .NET SDK
 These docs provide minimal-explanation code examples of how to work with the Realm SDK for .NET.
 Use the SDK's open-source database - Realm - as an object store on the